-Editor’s note: this review of the Sennheiser MOMENTUM True Wireless 2 was updated on June 14, 2021, to compare the Sennheiser MOMENTUM True Wireless 2 with the Sony WF-1000XM4.
+Editor’s note: this review of the Sennheiser MOMENTUM True Wireless 2 was updated on September 14, 2021, to address the Sennheiser CX True Wireless and Sennheiser CX Plus True Wireless as alternatives.

 Who is the Sennheiser MOMENTUM True Wireless 2 for?

 - Anyone looking for luxury true wireless earphones.
 I’ll level with you: $300 is a tough sell in the age of working from home.
 However, to the right buyer there will always be a market for high-end… anything.

 - Fashionistas with deep pockets will like the sleek and shiny appearance of the Sennheiser MOMENTUM True Wireless 2

 What is the Sennheiser MOMENTUM True Wireless 2 like?

 Available in black or white, the Sennheiser MOMENTUM True Wireless 2 is one of the better-looking true wireless options on the market.
 Accented by grooved metal plates on the back and a matte finish, these earphones definitely make a statement.
 The look is very similar to the original Momentum True Wireless earphones, but why fix what ain’t broke?

 Much like their previous iteration, the Sennheiser MOMENTUM True Wireless 2 have a rather bulky cloth-covered case, which houses and charges the also-large earbuds themselves.
 It’s covered in a coarse weave fabric, and while pretty, it will eventually become quite dirty if you let it.